ubicucsd/bootcamp_18_19/1_CommandLine.md

 ### TODO: Unpackage your FastQC

 Now you have your fastqc*.zip in your software folder.
 In order to use it, you're going to have to unpackage it.
 Look a couple lines up to figure out how.

+The same goes for your kallisto .tar.gz.
+This is a filetype you will run into often when dealing with linux, since it is the default way linux compresses a folder.
+If you look in the Unpackaging section of this document, you will find instructions on how to open up this strange creature.

 ---